-While pruning a rosemary plant is not needed to keep a rosemary healthy, but there are several reasons why a gardener might want to prune a rosemary bush.
-It may be that they want to shape the rosemary, or reduce the size of the rosemary shrub or to create a more bushy and productive plant.
+While pruning a rosemary plant is not needed to keep a rosemary healthy, there are several reasons why a gardener might want to prune a rosemary bush.
+It may be that they want to shape the rosemary or reduce the size of the rosemary shrub or to create a more bushy and productive plant.
 Whatever your reasons for wanting to prune your rosemary, there are a few things you need to know about how to prune a rosemary bush.

-When To Prune Rosemary
+When to Prune Rosemary

-Pruning rosemary after this time or in the fall and winter can cause the rosemary shrub to focus on growing new, tender growth rather than hardening off and protecting the growth that it has.
+Rosemary pruning can be done anytime during the spring or summer up until four to six weeks before the first frost.
+Pruning rosemary after this time, or in the fall and winter, can cause the rosemary shrub to focus on growing new, tender growth rather than hardening off and protecting the growth that it has.
 If a rosemary bush does not harden itself off, it will be more susceptible to winter damage which can kill it.

-Tips For How To Prune A Rosemary Bush
+Tips for How to Prune a Rosemary Bush